tfelix/w3shop/README.md

 ## Development

-This project requires two parts, one is the shop application that is found in `website`, the other components are the underyling smart contracts that are found inside `contract`.
+This project requires two parts, one is the shop application that is found in `/website`, the other components are the underyling smart contracts that are found inside `/contract`.

 To do proper testing you will need some test Ether on Arbitrum Rinkeby.
-You can use the [Rinkeby faucet](https://faucet.rinkeby.io/) (if it is not working you can also try the [Chainlink Faucet](https://faucets.chain.link/arbitrum-rinkeby) or the [Paradigm Faucet](https://faucet.paradigm.xyz/)) and the [Arbitrum Rinkeby Bridge](https://bridge.arbitrum.io/) (make sure you switch your Metamask network to Arbitrum Rinkeby).
+You can use the [Rinkeby faucet](https://faucet.rinkeby.io/) (if it is not working you can also try the [Chainlink Faucet](https://faucets.chain.link/arbitrum-rinkeby) or the [Paradigm Faucet](https://faucet.paradigm.xyz/)) and the [Arbitrum Rinkeby Bridge](https://bridge.arbitrum.io/) to transfer those ETH to the test Arbitrum (make sure you switch your Metamaskn network to Arbitrum Rinkeby).

 ### Webpage